 - They will amend any areas that you both agreed during the discussion.

 - This can either be completed in the meeting room with you, as long as a PC/Laptop are available or updated in an alternative venue.
 Once they have completed all agreed amendments, they will press “Save” and should inform you of this.

 - Add a summary reflecting the face to face discussion in the notes section.

 - Enter a date in the "Next Main Review Target Date" text box at the top of the form.

 - Tick the box to confirm you have added a summary of the face-to-face meeting.
 Click the [Process Review] button.

 Both you and your colleague will be sent a confirmation email with a calendar attachment.
-You can import the attachment into your Outlook calendar (by double clicking it) to remind you when you should organise the next main review.
+You can import the attachment into your Outlook calendar (by double clicking it and clicking on 'Save and Close') to remind you when you should organise the next main review.